stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

   of meetings or calls per person per day, alongside 20 instant messages per hour.
 Everyone seems a bit stressed and I keep hearing how busy and time poor we all are. '
 feature_image: "/uploads/what is going on.jpg"
+alt_text: strategy execution and what's really going on

 ---
 Year on year I see daily priorities pulling our time and focus away from achieving our strategic goals.